importpw/import/docs/implicit-imports.md

 Any `import` where the beginning portion (up to the first slash) of the URL _does not contain a `.`_ is considered an **implicit import**.

-An implicit import means that the `IMPORT_SERVER`, which defaults to https://import.pw, is prepended to the import URL.
+An implicit import means that the `IMPORT_SERVER` (which defaults to https://import.pw) is prepended to the import URL.
 For example, these import invocations are identical:

  * `import assert`